Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Supplemental Material

-This approach forms the basis for many of the regress-then-weight approaches we now present.
-Unlike the WSE estimators that also combine weighting and outcome regressions, these estimators are only consistent for $\theta_1^*$ when all of their nusiance models are correctly specified and weighting functions are consistently estimated.
+This approach forms the basis for some of the regress-then-weight approaches we now present.
+Unlike the Sequential Weighted Regression (SWR) estimators that also combine weighting and outcome regressions, these estimators are only consistent for $\theta_1^*$ when all of their nusiance models are correctly specified and weighting functions are consistently estimated.